GETTING TO SEE THE MOST OF ITALY, BACKPACKING

 - Milano Centrale to Verona Porta Nova

 I did my research and Verona was a place both of us wanted to see.
-We even had plans of staying 2 days there and contemplated on a third because there was so much.
-It was nice but to us not a place to spend an extra day or even two.
-It’s beautiful, lots of history and plenty of touristy things to see and do, just not our cup of tea.
-They charged ridiculous prices for hotels and they did not match what you were paying for.
+We even had plans of staying two days there and contemplated on a third because there was so much.
+It was nice but to us not a place but as backpackers we didn’t want to spend an extra day or even two.
+It’s beautiful, lots of history and plenty of touristy things to see and do, we just need to return with the right attire.
 It was more of a snooty crowd than what we care for and not to mention when you are backpackers you are limited on your stuck up attire.
 So we decided to head out to Venice early.

 DAY THREE & FOUR